ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 The documentation can be seen by clicking on `Details`.
-Make sure the documentation is nicely formatted, and (if necessary) add the link to the top of the PR.
+Make sure the documentation is nicely formatted, and (if necessary) add the link to the top of the pull request.

-Make sure your PR has a descriptive title that can be used in the `changelog <https://docs.esmvaltool.org/en/latest/changelog.html>`__.
+Make sure your pull request has a descriptive title that can be used in the `changelog <https://docs.esmvaltool.org/en/latest/changelog.html>`__.

 Diagnostic script contributions